learn-to-race/challenge/challenge.md

 # Challenge Overview

-Racing is one of the ultimate challenges which involves high-speed and high-risk decision making while operating vehicles near their physical limits.
-Learn-to-Race is a [Gym](https://gym.openai.com/) compliant framework provides agents with the ability to interact with a powerful racing simulation environment.
-The objective of this challenge is to explore the area of safe policy optimisation in greater detail on this difficult task.
+Racing is the ultimate proving ground for automotive technology, which involves fast decision making in a complex, fast-changing environment.
+Learn-to-Race is a [Gym](https://gym.openai.com/)-compliant framework that enables autnomous agents to interact with a high-fidelity racing simulator.
+The objective of this competition is to push the boundary of autonomous technology through this challenging task, with focus on achieving the safety benefits of autonomous driving.

-Participants will be evaluated on their racing performance on an unseen track, the North Road Track at the Las Vegas Motor Speedway, *left*, but have the opportunity to explore the environment with unfrozen model weights for a 1-hour prior to evaluation laps similar to a professional race car driver's practice session.
-They will also have access to the [Anglesey National](https://www.angleseycircuit.com/), *middle*, and [Thruxton Circuit](https://thruxtonracing.co.uk/), *right*, racetracks to train their agents.
+Participants will be evaluated on an unseen track, the North Road Track at the Las Vegas Motor Speedway, *left*, but have the opportunity to explore the environment with unfrozen model weights for a 1-hour prior to evaluation laps similar to a professional race car driver's practice session.
+Participants will also have access to the [Anglesey National](https://www.angleseycircuit.com/), *middle*, and [Thruxton Circuit](https://thruxtonracing.co.uk/), *right*, racetracks to develop their agents.

 <div class="swiper swiper-demo">
   <div class="swiper__wrapper">